Benjamin Moore Anchor Gray: a more subdued approach to navy blue

 While Anchor Gray could work on kitchen cabinets, islands and bathroom vanities, most of my clients prefer DARKER blues like Benjamin Moore Hale Navy and Sherwin Williams Cyberspace.

 Similar to Benjamin Moore Hale Navy

-Anchor Gray vs other popular paint colours
+Anchor Gray vs other popular paint colors

 - Benjamin Moore Trout Gray – lighter and with less undertone than Anchor Gray

-Which paint colours go with Anchor Gray?
+Which paint colors go with Anchor Gray?